ZeegCL/udacity-data-engineering-project-one/README.md

 # 1. About this project

 This is a sample project for the "Data Modeling" module in Udacity's Data Engineering Nanodegree.

-**Indicators**

-Users
+It presents the case of a fictional startup called "Sparkify", which has been collecting data on songs and user activity on their music streaming app.
+All the data has been stored as JSON files, which gives a hard time for the analytics team.

+As a data engineer, you are required to build a small data warehouse optimized to analyze the operational data.
+This includes creating the database schema and the ETL pipeline to import the data from it's source files.

+To demonstrate some analysis that can be done using the transformed data, the following indicators have been included in a demo dashboard:

+**Users**
 - Free vs. paid users
 - Distribution per gender
 - Distribution per location

-User activity
+**User activity**
 - Songs played per session
 - Activity per day of the week
 - Activity per month
 - Artists ranking overall
 - Songs ranking overall

 # 2. Requirements